haskell/vscode-haskell/README.md

 #### `GHC ABIs don't match`

-If you're running stack with GHC 9.0.2, you will get this because of an outdated GHC bindist that stack installs.
+If you are using certain versions of GHC (such as 9.0.2 or 9.2.4) while running Stack, you may encounter this issue due to an outdated GHC bindist installed by Stack.
+The vscode-haskell extension does not support the use of GHC binaries managed by Stack.
+Therefore, it is recommended to configure Stack to allow GHCup to install these binaries instead.
+Please [refer to the instructions provided by ghcup for this purpose](https://www.haskell.org/ghcup/guide/#stack-integration).

-Force it to install the fixed bindist (that includes profiling libs) by adding this to your stack.yaml (depending on your platform):
+If you really want to use GHC 9.0.2 managed by Stack, force it to install the fixed bindist (that includes profiling libs) by adding this to your stack.yaml (depending on your platform):

 ```yml
 setup-info: